Everything you need to know about HPE

 When Hewlett-Packard split into two companies in 2015, it marked the dawn of a new era.
 Out of the historic division emerged Hewlett Packard Enterprise (HPE), a business-focused powerhouse specializing in servers, storage, networking, software, and services.

 Under CEO Antonio Neri, HPE has continued to push boundaries.
-Its vision is making data work for businesses wherever it lives, fuelling development of cutting-edge hybrid IT solutions.
+Its vision is to make data work for businesses wherever it lives, fuelling the development of cutting-edge hybrid IT solutions.

 Since its launch, HPE has shown strong financial growth.
-As of October 2023, its LTM revenue sits at $29.7 billion, up nearly 6% YoY.
-With proven strategies and differentiated offerings, HPE is poised for continued success unlocking value across its markets.
+As of April 2024, its quarterly revenue touched $7.2 billion, up 3% as compared to the quarterly revenue figures of the prior-year period.
+HPE's AI system revenue more than doubled from the last quarter and it tripled the number of enterprise AI customers as compared to the previous year.
+With proven strategies and differentiated offerings, HPE is poised for continued success in unlocking value across its markets.

 What does HPE sell?